opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## File versions

-QFieldCloud uses file versioning that allows you to restore to a previous version of the modified files.
-The files and file versions can be found in in **Files** section of your project.
-Each subscription plan has different default number of versions stored for each file.
-Check the qfield.cloud [pricing page for further details](https://qfield.cloud/pricing.html).
+QFieldCloud uses file versioning.
+This allows you to restore to a previous version of any modified file.
+Files and file versions can be found under the **Files** section of your project.
+Subscriptions plans allow a different number of versions per file.
+See the qfield.cloud [pricing page for further details](https://qfield.cloud/pricing.html).

 ### Deleting old file versions

-To ensure only relevant file versions are retained or to reduce the amout of storage needed for your account, you can delete obsolete file versions.
+To ensure that only relevant file versions are kept, and to reduce the amount of storage needed by your account, you can delete obsolete file versions.
 You can manually delete file versions from the project's **File** section.

-To delete versions of files in QFieldCloud, follow these steps:
+To delete file versions in QFieldCloud, follow these steps:

 1. Go to the "Files" section of your project.![Project files](../../assets/images/files_versions_for_deleting.png)
 2. Locate the layer for which you want to delete versions.![Layer selected](../../assets/images/files_versions_for_deleting_2.png)